 A Sketched Guide to Distributed Agreement

-In the intricate world of distributed systems, achieving agreement is everything.
+Read the full guide →In the intricate world of distributed systems, achieving agreement is everything.
 Imagine thousands of computers that must all decide on the same value—without a central authority to referee.
 Consensus algorithms are the elegant solutions that make this possible.

 These mechanisms ensure all nodes reach agreement, even when some fail or act maliciously.
 Whether you're building blockchain networks, managing databases across continents, or orchestrating cloud infrastructure, consensus is at the heart of reliability.